Home Contents Index Member Center Download Collect! Users Help

 Viewing Payment History

-Select the TRANSACTIONS tab to view a list of payments made by this debtor and any charges posted against their account.
-Click into the Transactions area and scroll down to view the complete payment history.
+Select the Transactions tab to view a list of individual payments made as well as any charges levied on this account.
+Click into the Transactions area and scroll down to view the entire list of line entries, or, expand the window to full screen by clicking the square in the right corner.

 Click to view details.